justanwar/bitcore-node-zcoin/README.md

 - ~20GB of disk storage
 - ~1GB of RAM

-## Configuration
+## Quick Start

 A simple installation script is implemented in scripts/install-insight.sh.
 It was tested on Ubuntu 16.04 with NodeJS v6.14.4 and the bundled npm 3.10.10.

-The script uses the bitcore Command Line Interface (CLI) for managing, configuring and interfacing with your Bitcore Node.
+## Configuration

 ```bash
 bitcore-node-zcoin create -d <zcoin-data-dir> mynode